tahabasri/snippets/README.md

 ## Known Issues

-- **With version 1.2 and bellow**, there is an issue regarding permissions when trying to change snippets location.
-In Windows in particular, changing location to some restricted folders (e.g `C:\\`) will cause the extension to rollback to default path.
+- **With version 1.2 and bellow**, there was an issue regarding permissions when trying to change snippets location.
+In Windows in particular, changing location to some restricted folders (e.g `C:\\`) caused the extension to rollback to default path.
 This is due to lack of permissions on files from within VSCode itself.

 We recommend **upgrading to version 2+** to fix such issues.